wangyenjen/ICPC2019_xuzhou/problems/pD/description.md

 You are given a convex polyhedron with $N$ vertices and $M$ edges.
 The polyhedron is somewhat ugly, thus you want to cut it into a different shape.

 You've chosen $K$ planes in the 3-dimensional space.
 A plane will cut a polyhedron into two polyhedra.
-If the polyhedron lies completely on one side of the plane, we define one of the polyhedron is an empty set (which has zero volume).
+If the polyhedron lies completely on one side of the plane, we define one of the polyhedra is an empty set (which has zero volume).
 Thus, the $K$ planes will cut the polyhedron into $2^K$ polyhedra.

 You want to know the volume of each polyhedron after cutting.
 However, there are too many vertices in the original polyhedron, so you need to write a program to calculate the answer.